Hoksolinvan/SENG480A/README.md

 **Alternative Link:** https://seng480a.netlify.app
 This serves as a backup deployment.
 While it generally reflects recent updates, there may be occasional delays or issues with recent pushes not compiling correctly.

-## Github Repository and other Documentations

-Link to project's github repository: https://github.com/Hoksolinvan/SENG480A

-Link to project's github Wiki: https://github.com/Hoksolinvan/SENG480A/wiki

 ## Presentations